CrazyDubya/4o/faux_browser/README.md

 ```

 `whitelist.txt` lists the allowed domains.
 Each run stores the downloaded files
-and records the fetch in the repository metadata.
+and updates `manifest.json` with the local paths and SHA-256 hashes.

 ## Mini Garden Proof of Concept